tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/fsm.md

 Event Variable subscribes to the given Event key and re-evaluates the FSMs current state each time an event is published.

-The following example shows how to create Event Variables with the subscribing behavior, `bind` FSM to it and methods like `get` and `set`.
+The following example shows how to create Event Variables with the subscribing behavior, `bind` FSM to it and methods like `get`, `first` and `set`.
 `set` will publish the event with modified parameter.

 Kotlin